ctom2/ml-cancer/README.md

 ## Overview

+*The application was created mainly for me getting familiar with Python and its libraries for machine learning.*

 Machine learning project based on Breast Cancer Wisconsin (Diagnostic) Data Set from UCI Machine Learning Repository.

 The main purpose of the program is to predict breast cancer based on features computed from a digitised image of a fine needle aspirate (FNA) of a breast mass.
 For the prediction the program uses the k-nearest neighbours algorithm (k-NN) and data from the dataset mentioned above.